navanathjadhav/React-Virtual-DOM-Uncovered/README.md

 ## Conclusion

 Understanding React's Virtual DOM workflow is crucial for efficient web development.
 From JSX compilation to rendering, each step plays a vital role in optimizing performance and user experience.
 Diffing and reconciliation minimize unnecessary updates, while component lifecycle methods handle mounting, props, and state updates.
-Minification further improves performance by reducing file size.
 Mastering this workflow empowers developers to build high-performing React applications.

 ## Share & Care